-- Repetitive structures: Design element linking is provided to get the same layout for different parts of a structure. - Maximum member size: In combination with release directions a maximum member size option is available to restrict the thickness of remaining structures. - Minimum member size: Minimum member sizes in the remaining structure (i.e. widths and thicknesses) can be controlled by corresponding parameters (so-called checkerboard filter).
+- Repetitive structures: Design element linking is provided to get the same layout for different parts of a structure. - Maximum member size: In combination with release directions a maximum member size option is available to restrict the thickness of remaining structures. - Minimum member size: Minimum member sizes in the remaining structure (i.e. widths and thicknesses) can be controlled by corresponding parameters (so-called checkerboard filter). - Frozen regions: Such regions of the design space may not be changed during the optimization process.

-Design constraints and design objective:
+- Design constraints and design objective:

 - compliance,

 - weight,

 - reaction forces,

 - eigenfrequency (mode range),

 - displacements,

 - accelerations, velocities,

 - stress (in the non-design space),

 - element forces (in the non-design space),

 - sound radiation power density (in the nondesign space).